 Important Considerations for the Pacific Northwest

 Taking into consideration the weather it is recommended to use a Low Lustre or Satin finish vs. Flat paint.
-This sheds the rain better as well as reflecting the heat and sun for better color retention.
+This sheds the rain better as well as reflects the heat and sun for better color retention.

-At Absolute Painting, we have a professional color consultant who loves helping clients find the perfect color, type of paint, and style for their projects.
-Absolute Painting has been providing the highest quality painting and construction services in and around Portland, Oregon since 1995.
-We specialize in interior and exterior residential and commercial painting and offer some construction services as well along with free color consultations to our customers.
+Absolute Painting’s portland house painters have been providing the highest quality painting and construction services since 1995!
+We specialize in interior and exterior residential and commercial painting and offer professional color consultation to all our customers.

 To get started, request a free estimate and we’ll get back to you shortly.
 We THANK YOU for your time and look forward to working with you!